directvt/vtm/doc/kvm-input-mode.md

 3. The terminal applies the new size and sends the changes.
 4. Application must reply with the same message.

-Between 2 and 4 steps, the application must keep radio silence, as their output may be ignored by the terminal.
+Between steps 2 and 4, the application must keep radio silence, as their output may be ignored by the terminal.

 ```
 Terminal:    ESC [ # 0 ; WinSizeX ; WinSizeY _